Rebuilding a paramotor

 Polini Thor with piston removed

-PISTON REINSTALLATION: There is a small arrow on the top of the piston that *MUST* point to the exhaust port.
-If the circlip has ears (as in the photo below), use a pair of needle nosed pliers to make the circlip just the right amount smaller to fit in the piston.
+PISTON TO CONNECTING ROD REINSTALLATION: There is a small arrow on the top of the piston that *MUST* point to the exhaust port.
+Heat the piston with an air gun , as above, and slide in the wrist pin.
+Install the other circlip.
+If the circlip has ears (as in the photo below), use a pair of needle nosed pliers to make the circlip slightly smaller than the piston pin.
+DO NOT DEFORM THE CIRCLIP!
 The Top 80 does not have ears so a small screwdriver must be used to work the circlip into the piston.
 Orient the piston properly and then install a circlip in the side of the piston that faces the front of the engine.
-Heat the piston with an air gun, as above, and slide in the wrist pin.
-Install the other circlip.
-Turn the engine upside down and use 2 stroke oil to lubricate the connecting rod bearing.

-15. Remove all of the case bolts then split the case halves using the special tool (be sure to follow the directions that came with the tool).
-The photos and instructions below are of a Minari.
+15. Splitting the crank case Remove all of the case bolts then split the case halves using the special tool.
+Be sure to follow the directions that came with the tool.

-The tool is bolted to one of the halves and then it pushes the crankshaft through the bearing on that half.
+The crankcase splitter tool is bolted to one of the halves and then it pushes the crankshaft through the bearing on that half.
 The crankshaft pushes against the bearing on the other half and forces the two halves apart.
+Note: Always be sure to put a nut on the end of any threaded shafts being pressed out in order to protect the threads.

 When you just start using the tool, carefully observe the bearing in the case half that the tool is connected to.
 If the crankshaft is moving through the bearing, all is good.
 If the bearing is frozen to the crankshaft, as in this engine, you will see the bearing start to move out of the bore in the case half.

 You must now apply heat around the bore of the bearing with a propane torch (an oxyacetylene torch may quickly overheat the aluminum and ruin it).
-Using the propane torch, heat the bore to about 190ºC (380ºF).
+Using the propane torch, heat the bore to about 180ºC (356ºF).
 You must have an infrared temperature gauge to do this.
-Heat things slowly while monitoring the temperature.
+Do not exceed 190ºC (380ºF) or the case half may be ruined. f Heat things slowly while monitoring the temperature.
 Once the temperature is correct, the bearing should easily slip out of the bore as the case halves are separated with the tool.
+If you do not heat the bore, continuing to press out the bearing may ruin the bore i.e., as you force the bearing out of the bore, the bearing may take some of the bore material (aluminum) with it.
+The bore will now be oversized and when the bearing is replaced, it will be loose in the bore.
+If this happens, the crankcase halves must be replaced.

 Splitting a Minari crankcase